A Fresh Glass of Water

 Certainly, they are worth our attention and some fresh water.

-For many of us, it is unfamiliar territory to find ourselves struggling and in need of attention.
+Lots of us find ourselves struggling and in need of attention sometimes.

 Yesenia and I are blessed with the time and resources to look for wilting flowers every week.

-But even if you only have a minute, how about calling on someone you haven’t heard from in a while?
+But if you have a minute, how about calling on someone you haven’t heard from in a while?

-You might just end up being the glass of water that gets them through this moment.
+You might just be the glass of water that gets them through a moment.

 “Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.”
 (Matthew 25:40)